SUBSCRIBE & SAVE 10%

 Showers are my wake-up.
 Baths are my wind-down.

-If I don’t shower in the morning, I don’t feel fully awake.
-It’s not even about cleanliness — it’s about water hitting my body.
-That physical jolt.
+If I don't have a shower, I find I can't wake up fully.
+It's so part of my morning routine.
 Recently, I’ve added dry skin brushing before I get in.
-Pregnancy makes everything feel slower — circulation, energy — and brushing feels like I’m firing my body up for the day.
+Pregnancy makes everything feel slower, my circulation, energy, everything, and brushing feels like I’m firing my body up for the day.
 It’s efficient, which matters when you’re trying to get three people dressed before 8 a.m.

 I always finish with a burst of cold water.
 It’s not pleasant, but it’s clarifying.
 It feels like a tangible start.
 Like the day has officially begun.